jingma-git/SGI_STL/EffectiveC++/ReadMe.md

 ## chp7.
 Templates and Generic Programming

 ### Item 41.
-Understand implicit interfaces and compile-time polymorphism ?
+Understand implicit interfaces and compile-time polymorphism

+1. Both classes and templates support interfaces and polymorphism.

+2. For classes, interfaces are explicit and centered on function signatures.
+Polymorphism occurs through virtual function during runtime.

+3. For templates parameters, interface are implicit and based on valid expressions.
+Polymorphism occurs during compilation time through template instantiation and function overloading resolution.

 ### Item 42.
 Understand the two meanings of typename

+1. When declaring template parameters, ```class``` and ```typename``` are interchangeable.

+2. Use ```typename``` to identify nested independent type names, except in base class lists or as a base class identifier in a member initilization list.

 ### Item 43.
 Know how to access names in templatized based classes ?